gdennie/nomicon/src/dropck.md

 of an inspector's destructor might access that borrowed data.

-Therefore, the drop checker forces all borrowed data in a value to strictly outlive that value.
+Therefore, the drop checker forces all borrowed data in a value to strictly outlive that value and treat custom
+`drop` implementations pessimistically.

 ## An Escape Hatch

-The precise rules that govern drop checking may be less restrictive in the future.

-The current analysis is deliberately conservative and trivial; it forces all borrowed data in a value to outlive that value, which is certainly sound.
+The precise rules that govern drop checking may be made less restrictive in the future.
+The current analysis is deliberately conservative and trivial but certainly sound.

 Future versions of the language may make the analysis more precise, to reduce the number of cases where sound code is rejected as unsafe.